-Sourdough Dinner Rolls
+Why We Love These Sourdough Dinner Rolls

-- Extra-virgin olive oil
+- Extra-virgin olive oil: use any

 - (Optional) Melted butter and flake salt for tops

-- Baking sheet
+- Baking sheet or baking dish

-- Parchment paper (optional)
+- Parchemnet paper

-How to Make Sourdough Rolls
+How to Make Sourdough Discard Rolls

-Make the Dough
+- Make the dough

 In a large bowl, add the starter.
-Mix in warm water and sugar then stir until dissolved.
+Mix in warm water and sugar, then stir until dissolved.
 Add bread flour, oil, and salt.
 Stir until a thick, shaggy dough forms.

 Flour your hands, and finish mixing dough by hand until all the flour has been absorbed.

-Cover with a clean, damp kitchen towel and let the dough rest for 30 to 45 minutes.
+Cover with a clean, damp kitchen towel and let the dough rest for 30 to 45 minutes. - Stretch the dough

 Take the dough out of the bowl and stretch and fold it by stretching 4 inches, pushing it down the middle, and turning it 1/4 turn.
 Repeat this process until you make a complete circle.

-Put the dough back in the bowl, cover it with a damp towel, and let it rise at room temperature overnight until it doubles in size.
+- Put the dough back in the bowl, cover it with a damp towel, and let it rise at room temperature overnight until it doubles in size.

-Shape the Rolls
+- Shape the rolls

 In the morning, flour your countertop lightly.
 Remove the dough from the bowl and gently stretch it into a rectangle.